core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 Mapping DoC to DoH
 ------------------
-This document provides no specification on how to map between DoC and DoH, e.g., at a CoAP-to-HTTP-proxy, such a direct mapping is NOT RECOMMENDED: rewriting the FETCH method ({{sec:queries}}) and the TTL rewriting ({{sec:resp-caching}}) as specified in this draft would be non-trivial.
+This document provides no specification on how to map between DoC and DoH, e.g., at a CoAP-to-HTTP-proxy; such a direct mapping is NOT RECOMMENDED: rewriting the FETCH method ({{sec:queries}}) and the TTL rewriting ({{sec:resp-caching}}) as specified in this draft would be non-trivial.
 It is RECOMMENDED to use a DNS forwarder to map between DoC and DoH, as would be the case for